svenfuchs/routing-filter/README.markdown

 ## Requirements

-Latest routing-filter (~> 0.5.0) currently only works with Rails 4.2.
+Latest routing-filter (~> 0.5.0) currently only works with Rails 5.0 and 4.2.
 It should not be all too hard to get it working with plain Rack::Mount but I haven't had that usecase, yet.

 For older Rails use `0-4-stable` branch.